bautistagaggio/Stensul/README.md

 **Stensul/requirements.txt** - Where all the dependencies to run the tests are located. (symbolic)

-**Stensul/dockerfile** - First attempt tu build a docker image, in order tu run these tests on a CI / CD pipeline.
+**Stensul/dockerfile** - First attempt to build a docker image, in order tu run these tests on a CI / CD pipeline.